 Rules To Spiff By

 Spiffs by definition should be short-term sales promotion campaigns that are in alignment with the overall business strategy.
 The occasional spiff program should be part of the overall promotional mix.
-While rewarding a salesperson for pushing a product out the door may meet your immediate needs to unload product, keep the consumer benefits in mind so that the sale is a win/win for all.
+While rewarding a salesperson for pushing a product out the door may meet your immediate needs to unload the product, keeping the consumer benefits in mind will make for a better future.

 Develop an integrated trade program that focuses on rewarding overall production instead of an occasional spiff payout.
 You want to encourage salespeople to think about the customer and not just how much they can earn.
 Having a program instead of an occasional payout can help with this.

 Spiff Definition: The Bottom Line